puzzle/pcts/frontend/README.md

 command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## 📖 README: Scoped Translation System
+## Scoped Translation System

 ### Overview

-The Scoped Translation system provides a powerful way to manage i18n keys in reusable components.
-It allows you to define a "prefix" for a specific route or component (e.g., `MEMBER.FORM.ADD`).
+The Scoped Translation system provides a way to manage i18n keys in reusable components.
+It allows you to define a prefix for a specific route or component (e.g., `MEMBER.FORM.ADD`).
 Inside that component's template, you can use short, relative keys (e.g., `'TITLE'`).

 The system automatically combines the prefix and the key (`MEMBER.FORM.ADD.TITLE`) and even provides a sophisticated fallback mechanism, allowing for highly reusable components and cleaner translation files.